-UPDATED FOR 2017/2018!
+UPDATED FOR 2019/2020!
 There is a widely held misconception that during the Christmas and New Year’s holidays, Rome’s restaurants shut down and people who don’t have the luxury of eating at home are left to scavenge for food wherever they can get it.
 While one should expect some venues to be closed and many to embrace limited hours, visitors to Rome can eat very well during the holidays.
 It just requires a bit of planning.

-To partake in the traditional Christmas Eve fish feast, head to elegant Il Sanlorenzo, the best place in central Rome to find fresh, local and relatively sustainable fish.
-Il Sanlorenzo is open at lunch and dinner on Christmas Eve and New Year’s Eve.
-A short stroll away on via dei Giubbonari, Roscioli will be open for lunch only on Christmas Eve and on New Year’s Eve.
-Antico Forno Roscioli will also be open on the same schedule.
-Forno Campo de’ Fiori is open Christmas Eve day and New Years Eve day.
+To partake in the traditional Christmas Eve fish feast, head to elegant Il Sanlorenzo, one of my favorite places in central Rome to find fresh, local and relatively sustainable fish.
+Il Sanlorenzo is open at lunch and dinner on Christmas Eve and New Year’s Eve but it will be closed on Christmas day, Dec 26 and New Year’s day.
+Tempio di Iside, another favorite of mine, will be open for New Year’s Eve only this year.

-In Testaccio, La Torricella is open for lunch only on December 24 and 25, then open for lunch and dinner December 31 and January 1.
-Piatto Romano is open Christmas Eve at lunch, Christmas at lunch and dinner.
-They are also open for lunch and dinner on New Year’s Eve and Day.
-Taverna Volpetti is open at lunch on Christmas Eve Day and New Year’s Eve day.
-Across the river in southern Trastevere, the extremely awesome Tavernaccia Da Bruno is open December 24 at lunch and dinner.
-They are already fully booked December 25.
-They are closed for New Year’s Eve and Day.
+In Testaccio, La Torricella is open on Christmas Day, New Year’s Eve and New Year’s Day.
+Across the river in southern Trastevere, the extremely awesome Tavernaccia Da Bruno is open on Christmas Day but hurry up because they are almost fully booked.
 Also in Trastevere, La Gensola is open for lunch and dinner Christmas Eve, Christmas, New Year’s Eve, and New Year’s Day.
 Up the Janiculum Hill, Antico Arco is also open for lunch and dinner Christmas Eve, Christmas, New Year’s Eve, and New Year’s Day.
-In the San Giovanni/Appio-Latino district, Santo Palato is open for lunch and dinner onChristmas Eve, Christmas, and New Year’s Eve.
+On New Year’s Eve they have a fixed menu.
+Tram Tram in San Lorenzo is open for lunch and dinner Christmas Eve and Christmas day.